Can the mind control the body? It sure can.

 These are activities that we don’t do on a regular basis.
 But when we need to do them, the mind takes over and adrenaline is pumped into the blood, which in turn goads the body to deliver.

 How else do you think athletes and sportspersons run that incredible race, overtaking the leaders one by one to breast the ribbon, or pull off a cliff-hanger of a tennis match?
-Or how soldiers and security personnel work insane hours under inhuman conditions to fight the enemy, deal with criminals or handle an emergency?
+Or how soldiers, medical and security personnel work insane hours under inhuman conditions to fight the enemy, deal with criminals or handle an emergency?

 Be assured that they are not doing it with just mind power.
 Unless both mind and body work together, it is not possible to be healthy, fit and happy, leave alone do superhuman things.
 A fit body with some help from the mind can pull through tough situations time and again.
 The mind needs an ally — a fit body!